SteveKGYang/SteveKGYang.github.io/_pages/about.md

 My research interests mainly lie in natural language processing.
 I'm most interested in dialogue systems and ways to make them more human-like, such as persona-based techniques and emotion-sensitive methods.
 I did research about persona-based dialogue systems as a research assistant in the University of California, Irvine, in 2020, under the supervision of [Prof. Ian Harris](https://www.ics.uci.edu/~harris/).
 I'm now focusing on emotion recognition in conversation for my graduation project.

 In my spare time I love playing basketball, watching movies and hip-hop.

----
-permalink: /
-title: "News"
-excerpt: "News"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
-Dec.
-15, 2021: I'm excited to join ITNLP lab for reearch about emotion recognition in conversation!
-I'll b working with Prof. Bingquan Liu.